 Clean-up and update your Glossary often

-It is recommended to set a regular schedule of revising, reviewing and refining the Glossary every 6 months.
+It is recommended to set a recurring schedule of revising, reviewing and refining the Glossary every 6 months.
 Take full advantage of the fact that Smartling lets you update your Glossary as you go, by performing rolling maintenance throughout the year.

 No more excuses for not cleaning up the Glossary!
 Smartling lets you remove terms manually or export your Glossary so that you can clean it up offline.
 Take a bit of time regularly to remove or edit unnecessary terms, terms that are no longer current, to make sure the translation resource team does not use erroneous or out-of-date definitions and translations.